 The smell of a rice pudding with nutmeg speckled brown skin baking in the oven is one of my new favourite cooking aromas.
 It’s so homely and comforting.

-Now I know that the world is divided into two kinds of people – those who love the skin on a rice pudding and those who visibly shudder at the thought of it.
+The world is divided into two kinds of people – those who love the skin on a rice pudding and those who visibly shudder at the thought of it.
 I absolutely love it!
 But please don’t ever ask me to eat skin on custard!

 can you make rice pudding in a slow cooker?